 Breakfast Coconut Milk Desserts Indian Kerala Payasam Plantain Saffron Vegetarian

-Richness of coconut milk and sweetness of ripe plantain= Yummy dessert
+The richness of coconut milk and the sweetness of ripe plantain= Yummy…

 I hail from the land of coconuts and plantains.
 This explains why I have so many recipes that call for plantain and coconut.
-They both make a remarkable combination and makes any dish taste delicious.
-In Kerala, this particular dish is served mostly for breakfast along with puttu or rice cakes/rice funnel cake.
-The sweetness from the ripe plantain and the creaminess from the coconut milk enhances the taste of this simple dish greatly.
+They both make a remarkable combination and make any dish taste delicious.
+In Kerala, this particular dish is served mostly for breakfast along with puttu, appam, idiyappam, etc. The sweetness from the ripe plantain and the creaminess from the coconut milk enhances the taste of this simple dish greatly.
 It has different names in different parts of Kerala.
-Some even call this as Mathuracurry (Sweet curry), plantain payasam, plantain stew etc. I like to have this as a dessert by itself rather than mixing it with puttu.
+Some even call this as Mathuracurry (Sweet curry), plantain payasam, plantain stew, etc. This can be also enjoyed as a dessert.

-An easy and yummy dessert loved by both kids and adults.
-It’s all natural ingredients and quite healthy too.
+An easy and yummy dish loved by both kids and adults.
+It has all-natural ingredients and is quite healthy too.
 Since ripe plantains are used, they will impart sweetness to this dish and hence we can avoid the addition of too much sugar.
-This definitely makes a wonderful dessert and is easy to whip up.
+Easy to whip up & tastes delish.

 Ingredients